Prospective interns, please apply here

 Adam Tauman Kalai is a Senior Principal Researcher at Microsoft Research New England.
-His research focuses on machine learning, artificial intelligence and algorithms.
-He received his BA from Harvard, and MA and PhD under the supervision of Avrim Blum from CMU.
-After an NSF postdoctoral fellowship at M.I.T. with Santosh Vempala, he served as an Assistant Professor at the Toyota Technological Institute at Chicago.
+His research includes work on machine learning, artificial intelligence and algorithms.
+He received his BA from Harvard and PhD from Carnegie Mellon University.
+He has served as an Assistant Professor at Georgia Tech and the Toyota Technological Institute at Chicago.
 He has co-chaired AI and crowdsourcing conferences including the COLT (the Conference on Learning Theory), the HCOMP (the Conference on Human Computation) and NEML.
-His honors include the Majulook prize, multiple best paper awards, an NSF CAREER award and an Alfred P. Sloan fellowship.
+His honors include the Majulook prize, multiple best paper awards, an NSF CAREER award, and an Alfred P. Sloan fellowship.

-Previous students/interns: Jake Abernethy (Berkeley→Georgia Tech), Daniel Alabi (Harvard), Ken Arnold (Harvard), Maria De-Arteaga (CMU→UT Austin), Pranjal Awasthi (CMU→Rutgers), Nina Balcan (CMU→CMU), Harry Bovik (CMU→CMU), Danielle Bragg (UW), Elisa Celis (UW→Yale), Konstantina Christakopoulou (UMN→Google), Brittany Fiore-Gartland (UW→UW), Abie Flaxman (CMU→UW), Tom Heffernan (Shrewsbury HS→Colorado College), Varun Kanade (Georgia Tech→Oxford), Ashwin Kalyan (Georgia Tech→Allen AI), Katrina Ligett (CMU→Caltech), Azarakhsh Malekian (UMD→Toronto), Brendan McMahan (CMU→Google), Aditya Menon (UCSD→Google), Ankur Moitra (MIT→MIT), Claire Monteleoni (MIT→Colorado), Peter Organisciak (UIUC→Denver), Alexey Romanov (UMASS Lowell→Microsoft), Aaron Roth (CMU→UPenn), Tal Schuster (MIT→Google), Nathaniel Swinger (Lexington HS→UW), Omer Tamuz (Weizmann→Caltech), Jason Tsay (CMU→IBM), Shubham Tulsiani (IIT→CMU), Duru Turkoglu (U. Chicago→DePaul), Shyam Upadhyay (UIUC→Google), Greg Valiant (Berkeley→Stanford), Elad Verbin (Tel Aviv University→Lunar), Ellen Vitercik (CMU), Allison Wang (Mission San Jose HS), Shih-Yu Wang (MIT), Gabriel Wickline, Miaomiao Wen (CMU→Coursera), and Kuat Yessenov (MIT→Google).
+Previous students/interns: Jake Abernethy (Berkeley→Georgia Tech), Gati Aher (Olin College), Daniel Alabi (Harvard), Ken Arnold (Harvard), Maria De-Arteaga (CMU→UT Austin), Pranjal Awasthi (CMU→Rutgers), Nina Balcan (CMU→CMU), Harry Bovik (CMU→CMU), Matthew Bowers (MIT), Danielle Bragg (UW→MSR), Elisa Celis (UW→Yale), Myra Cheng (Caltech→Stanford), Konstantina Christakopoulou (UMN→Google), Brittany Fiore-Gartland (UW→UW), Abie Flaxman (CMU→UW), Tom Heffernan (Shrewsbury HS→Colorado College), Varun Kanade (Georgia Tech→Oxford), Ashwin Kalyan (Georgia Tech→Allen AI), Linyi Li (UIUC), Katrina Ligett (CMU→Caltech), Azarakhsh Malekian (UMD→Toronto), Brendan McMahan (CMU→Google), Aditya Menon (UCSD→Google), Ankur Moitra (MIT→MIT), Claire Monteleoni (MIT→Colorado), Peter Organisciak (UIUC→Denver), Alexey Romanov (UMASS Lowell→Microsoft), Aaron Roth (CMU→UPenn), Tal Schuster (MIT→Google), Nathaniel Swinger (Lexington HS→UW), Omer Tamuz (Weizmann→Caltech), Jason Tsay (CMU→IBM), Shubham Tulsiani (IIT→CMU), Duru Turkoglu (U. Chicago→DePaul), Shyam Upadhyay (UIUC→Google), Greg Valiant (Berkeley→Stanford), Sofia Vempala (Midtown HS), Elad Verbin (Tel Aviv University→Lunar), Ellen Vitercik (CMU), Allison Wang (Mission San Jose HS), Shih-Yu Wang (MIT), Gabriel Wickline, Miaomiao Wen (CMU→Coursera), and Kuat Yessenov (MIT→Google).

 Spring 2008: Game Theory and Computer Science, (Georgia Tech)